Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/AWS Core Services Lab/LAB2: Introduction to Amazon EC2 /README.md

 +   In left navigation pane, choose  Instances.
 Next to your <b>Web-Server</b>, select the check box.
 +   From the <b>Instance state</b> dropdown menu, choose <b>Start instance</b>.

+####    Task 5: Exploring EC2 limits

+Amazon EC2 provides different resources that you can use.
+These resources include images, instances, volumes, and snapshots.
+When you create an AWS account, there are default limits on these resources on a per-Region basis.

++   In the left navigation pane, choose  <b>Limits</b>.

+    ><b>Note:</b> There is a limit on the number of instances that you can launch in this Region.
+When launching an instance, the request must not cause your usage to exceed the current instance limit in that Region.

+    You can request an increase for many of these limits.

+####    Task 6: Testing termination protection